UPGRADE AUSTRALIA 6: It's a wrap!

 Hundreds of readers joined the PCTA and PCPP crew, with key players in the PC industry, for a night of techy fun and festivities.

 A fantastic night was had by all, and one particular reader went home even happier than most, after winning the $10,000 Beast PC.
 Congratulations, Douglas, it was quite clear on the night that you will love The Beast as it should be loved and it will bring you much happiness.
-A huge thank you from us to all the companies that happily included their most premium gear for this Beast build, and to Josh and Ethan for putting it together on the night.
+A huge thank you from us to all the companies that happily included their most premium gear for this Beast build, and to Josh Collins and Alex Ciobanu for putting it together on the night.

+Congrats, too, to Alex who also won the big Mod Squad comp on the nigh, amazing work by all entrants.

-All who came were treated to up close and personal experiences with the latest tech goodness, and the people behind the gear.
+ll who came were treated to up close and personal experiences with the latest tech goodness, and the people behind the gear.
 AMD put together killer Threadripper and Ryzen rigs and had a super cool VR experience going on.
 Asus brought the goods, with all the new monitors, motherboards and graphics cards you would ever want to drool over.
 Eset brought the Nerf weapons, and a very nice shooting gallery with heaps of cool prizes, which were won with intent.

 PLE set up a campsite with a big tent to show off its exclusive new lighting rig that illuminates the walls around you in game colours.
 Review for that coming soon!